lechmazur/pgg_bench/README.md

 - Punishment deters defection to some extent, particularly when targeted at consistent free-riders, as seen with `Gemini 2.0 Flash`’s aggressive strategy.
 However, it’s not universally effective - entrenched free-riders like `DeepSeek R1` persist, and cooperators may endure punishment without defecting.
 Punishment frequently triggers vengeful cycles, especially among models with high retaliation rates (e.g., `GPT-4.5 Preview`, `Claude Sonnets`).
 These cycles increase punishment spending and reduce final tokens, undermining cooperation, particularly in later rounds.

 - `o1` tops the TrueSkill leaderboard despite a modest median token count.
 It optimizes for relative ranking over raw accumulation.
-Its public messages shows calculated moves.
+Its public messages show calculated moves.

 - `Gemini 2.0 Flash` prioritizes punishment over contribution.
 Its aggressive text and declining balance suggest a short-term focus that backfires.
 But its messages are the most entertaining.